LeusExMachina/Statistics-blog/homework4/applications4.md

-# Application 6 - Chart and Histogram
+# Applications 6 and 7 - Chart and Histogram

 [Click Here](https://drive.google.com/uc?export=download&id=1JYJgj5-21ToYgq7gcdIuDYhiObAc3A2I) to download the application.